Tukojirao Holkar III: Marriages and issue

 Tukoji married three times.
-His senior wife was HH Maharani Chandravati Bai Holkar, daughter of Raoji Gawade, a nobleman of Indore state.
+His senior wife was Chandravati Gawade, daughter of Raoji Gawade, a nobleman of Indore state.
 The wedding was held on 16 March 1895, when Tukoji was hardly four years old; his bride was only seven years old.
-The marriage, which lasted all their lives, was blessed with two children, including his only son and successor.
-Maharani Chandravati Bai remained in Indore after Tukoji's abdication, and raised her minor son, the next Maharaja of Indore.
-An embodiment of traditional values and culture, Maharani Chandravati Bai was always sympathetic and supportive to her husband, and maintained a cordial relationship with him all her life.
+They had two children, including his only son and successor.
+Chandravati remained in Indore after Tukoji's abdication, and raised her minor son, the next Maharaja of Indore.
+An embodiment of traditional values and culture, Chandravati was always sympathetic and supportive to her husband, and maintained a cordial relationship with him all her life.
 In later years, she occasionally traveled outside Indore state to meet Tukoji whenever he visited India.

-In 1913, Tukoji married Maharani Indira Bai Holkar (b.
-1896), daughter of Mukundrao Talcherkar, an important government officer based in Bombay.
-She bore him a single daughter, who died in 1925 aged ten years from sepsis.
+In 1913, Tukoji married Indira Talcherkar (born 1896), daughter of Mukundrao Talcherkar, an important government officer based in Bombay.
+They had a single daughter, who died in 1925 aged ten from sepsis.
 Maharani Indira Bai also remained in Indore after the abdication and exile of her husband.
 She had a strong interest in history and in religion.
-After Tukoji's exile, which happened an year after the death of their daughter, Maharani Indira Bai occupied herself with pursuing these interests in earnest.
+After Tukoji's exile, which happened a year after the death of their daughter, Maharani Indira Bai occupied herself with pursuing these interests in earnest.
 She served as patron of several historical research bodies, including the Rajwade Historical Research Institute, the Ramdas Research Institute, Dhule; the Vedic Research Society, Pune; the Dharmakosha Karyalaya, Wai, Maharashtra; and, after independence, the Maharashtra Sahitya Parishad.
 The two Maharanis resided in the same palace in Indore and enjoyed a genuinely cordial, even affectionate relationship, after Tukoji left for exile.